Gary W. Cole, MD, FAAD

 - Hair protects the skin and head against trauma and ultraviolet light.

-- Hair insulates the skin against temperature changes and is a barrier to foreign objects and insects.
+- Hair insulates the skin against temperature changes and is a barrier to foreign objects.

 - Removing hair is almost always done for perceived cosmetic or social reasons.